-In the 2019 budget request, the program will continue its efforts to alleviate health and safety deferred maintenance in insular public schools as well as other efforts to institutionalize infrastructure maintenance practices.
+In the 2020 budget request, the program will continue its efforts to institutionalize infrastructure maintenance practices and provide funds for deferred maintenance and repair.

 The Office of Insular Affairs will continue to provide limited assistance for investments in public infrastructure in the insular areas.
 Historically, insular governments have not prioritized maintenance planning and budgeting, life cycle costing, and training.
 As a consequence, the usefulness of power plants, roads, ports, water and sewer systems, and public buildings declined prematurely.
 The Maintenance Assistance program addresses this problem by providing expert reviews and recommendations on the general condition of the infrastructure and by providing cost-shared grants to provide long-term solutions to systemic problems.